wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 You can create an index

-* Using catalog.xml where XML is written by hand
+* Using catalog.xml where the XML is written by hand

-* Create the index through the web and export catalog data from a development site using *portal_setup* tool *Export* functionality.
-The index is created through-the-web as above, XML is generated for you and you can fine tune the resulting XML before dropping it in to your add-on product.
+* Create the index through the web and export the catalog data from a development site using the *portal_setup* tool's *Export* functionality.
+The index is created through-the-web as above, the XML is generated for you and you can fine tune the resulting XML before dropping it into your add-on product.

-* Create indexes in Python code of add-on custom import step.
+* Create indexes in Python code of an add-on's custom import step.

-* As a prerequisitement, your add-on product must have :doc:`GenericSetup profile support </develop/addons/components/genericsetup>`.
+* As a prerequisite, your add-on product must have :doc:`GenericSetup profile support </develop/addons/components/genericsetup>`.

-This way is repeatable: index gets created every time an add-on product is installed.
+This process is repeatable: an index gets created every time an add-on product is installed.
 It is more cumbersome, however.

 .. warning ::

-	There is a known issue of indexed data getting pruned when an add-on product is reinstalled.
-If you want to avoid this then you need to create new indexes in add-on installer custom setup step (Python code).
+	In older Plone versions (< 4.3.2)

-The example below is not safe for data prune on reinstall.
+	there is a known issue of indexed data getting pruned when an add-on product is reinstalled.
+If you want to avoid this then you need to create new indexes in the custom setup step of your add-on's installer  (Python code).

 This file is ``profiles/default/catalog.xml``
 It installs a new index called ``revisit_date`` of DateIndex type.